Ezoic’s Wordpress plugin allows publishers to easily set up and adjust placeholders based on Ezoic's best practices.

 If you already have placeholders that were created either within your publisher dashboard or by using the Ezoic Chrome extension, the default WordPress placeholders will not be automatically created.
-This is to avoid confusion and the accidental doubling-up of placeholders which may occur when both the new and old placeholders are generated on the page.
 If you would like to use the generated placeholders, you may click on the “Generate Default Placeholders” button that appears on the Ad Settings page:

 Manage Placeholder Locations